 Lifetime Allowance in the UK affects thousands of pension savers each year.
 With a headline tax rate of 55%, financial planning is important to understand your position and to mitigate the impact of any possible tax charge.

-Some of the most common enquiries that we are asked include: how am I affected by the Lifetime Allowance?
+How am I affected by the Lifetime Allowance?
 What can I do about it?
 Is it worth still paying into a pension when I’ve already reached the Lifetime Allowance?

 Lifetime Allowance common questions:

 The Lifetime Allowance (LTA) is the total amount that an individual can build up in all of their pensions, without incurring a tax charge.
 The Allowance is currently set at £1,073,100 for 2021/ 22.